Randomization

 Our intuitions about randomness can lead us to try other methods instead, but true randomization is key for containing bias in research.
 Compared to these other approaches, only randomization:

-- Reduces selection and performance bias in research
+- Reduces selection bias in research

 - Ensures independence of assignments